Jamiscus/FZMM-Mod/README.md

 ## Features

 ### Head generator
 Easily customize your character's head in seconds and instantly apply the new skin.
 The head generator allows you to add accessories like glasses, hats, masks, beards, and more.
-You can also transform your skin into a plushie or mini version, or create a pixel art representation of your skin for a book cover.
+**You can also transform your skin into a plushie** (aka: mini, figurine, etc.), create a pixel art representation of your skin for a book cover, etc.

 The default resource pack currently includes:

-- 222 texture heads
+- 230 texture heads
-- 44 model heads
+- 50 model heads

 For instructions on how to add your own custom heads to the head generator, please refer to the [Head Generator Wiki](docs/en/wiki/head_generator/README.md)